candlepin/candlepin.github.io/docs/candlepin/developers.md

 # Tips

 ## Auto-Generating candlepin.conf
-Buildr can auto-generate candlepin.conf for you.
-This is very useful when you are constantly switching between databases.
-See [the AutoConf page](auto_conf.html).
+The Candlepin deploy script can generate `candlepin.conf` for you, which is useful when switching between databases/environments.
+See [Developer Deployment](developer_deployment.html) for the `-a` option, and see [the AutoConf page](auto_conf.html) for legacy Buildr-based workflows.

 ## Backup / Restore A Database
 It can be helpful for developers to save a postgresql database for later use